4xel-C/4xel-C/README.md

 ## Hi there 👋
-I am an **organic chemist**⚗️🧪 and a **computational enthusiast**💻.
-I believe that programming, applied to solving real-life problems, whether at a research level or in operational optimization, can greatly speed up and streamline daily work.
-This approach frees minds from repetitive or cumbersome tasks, allowing people to shine and focus on what they do best! 💡✨

-My growing interest in **Data Science**, **Machine Learning**, and **Deep Learning** fuels my creativity, inspiring me to bring innovative ideas, disruptive solutions and explore new paths in research.
+I am an **organic chemist**⚗️🧪 and a **Data Scientist** student💻.
 By leveraging the vast amounts of data we can generate over time, I aim to detect emerging trends and uncover valuable insights! 📊🚀

 **Search🔍, Learn📚, Optimize⚙️, Repeat🔄.**